ismet55555/yojenkins/dev_docs/contribution_guide.md

 7. On GitHub open a pull request to merge to the `main` branch

+## Formatting and Linting Code
+1. If you haven't already, activate/enter the virtual environment
+    - `pipenv shell`

+2. Make sure you are in the root directory of the project

+3. Run `yapf` formatter
+    - `yapf --in-place --recursive .`

+3. Run 'pylint` code linter
+    - `pylint yo_jenkins --report y`

 ## Adding a New Dependency *(If needed)*

 1. Install the package